amitxv/PC-Tuning/docs/post-install.md

         - Check **Start minimized** & **Start timer resolution automatically**

-- Avoid using auto cleaning apps like ISLC/Memreduct, they consume alot of resources due to a frequent polling timer interval & cause stuttering due to autoclearing memory
+- Avoid using auto cleaning apps like ISLC/MemReduct, as they consume a lot of resources due to a frequent polling timer interval & cause stuttering due to autoclearing memory

 ## Configure the Network Adapter